vpcarroll15/college-football/results.md

 In order to measure the strength of each team, I decided to use the [Elo system]( https://en.wikipedia.org/wiki/Elo_rating_system).
-The Elo system is *not* the most powerful method for estimating the strength of different competitors.
-Indeed, it's actually a bit old and crusty.
-Proposed in 1939 by a Hungarian-American physics professor who wanted more accurate ratings for chess players, the calculations required by the algorithm are simple.
-It is clear that it was designed by someone who lived in a world without powerful computers.
+The Elo system is *not* the most powerful method for estimating the strength of competitors.
+Indeed, it's a bit old and crusty.
+Proposed in 1939 by a Hungarian-American physics professor who wanted to devise more accurate ratings for chess players, the calculations required by the algorithm are simple.
+It's clear that it was designed by someone who lived in a world without powerful computers.

 Elo's biggest weakness is that it throws a lot of information away.
 In particular, it only looks at the outcomes of games.
-It doesn't care about margin of victory, which most college football fans agree is a good predictor of how good a team is.
-It also doesn't care if an important player was injured during the week at practice, or if the team just had a bye week.
+It doesn't care about margin of victory, which most college football fans agree is a good predictor of a team's quality.
+It also doesn't care if an important player was injured during the week at practice, or if the team is coming off a bye week.
 If I were training a model to help me make lots of money betting on the outcomes of college football games, I would want to incorporate all this information.

 That having been said, I like Elo for several reasons:

 1) It's popular.
-To this day, it is used in the chess world, and lots of people know what it is.
+To this day, it is used in chess competitions, and lots of people know what it is.
 2) Because it is used in the chess world, I have an intuition for what the ratings mean, which I like.
 3) You, too, can develop an intuition for what Elo ratings mean!
 If Player A has a rating that is 200 points higher than player B, then Player A has a ~75% chance of winning.
-If Player A has a rating that is 400 points higher than player B, then Player A has a ~90% chance of winning.
-See?
+If Player A's rating is 400 points higher, then Player A has a ~90% chance of winning.
 Now you have Elo intuition, too.
 4) It's easy to program, which is important, because I am going to be programming it.

-Also, I love the fact that, with Elo, it's simple to determine the probability that one team will defeat another.
+Also, I love the fact that, with Elo, it's simple to estimate the probability that one team will defeat another.
-As we will see, this will be the basis for optimizing our algorithm.
+This will be the basis for optimizing our model.

 ## The optimization problem

 So, how can we create Elo rankings for college football teams?

-First, we need to understand that we are solving an optimization problem.
 Almost any ranking system is governed by parameters, the correct values for which depend on the activity that is being ranked.
-We need to set our parameters correctly if we want our rankings to be meaningful.
+We need to set our parameters carefully if we want our rankings to be meaningful.

 ### k

-The most important parameter in the Elo system is a variable called *k*. *k* measures how drastically we should update someone's ranking after they win or lose a game.
-I can make this clear with an example.
-Let's imagine that two teams, the Finches and the Groundhogs, play a football game.
+The most important parameter in the Elo system is called *k*. *k* measures to what extent we should update someone's ranking after a win or loss.

+Let's imagine that two
+teams, the Finches and the Groundhogs, play a game.
 Initially, both teams have a rating of 1000.
-It's a close game, but the Finches pull it out at the last minute with a clutch touchdown pass.
+It's a close match, but the Finches pull it out at the last minute.
 How much should we update each team's ranking?
-Are the Finches now rated 1001, and the Groundhogs rated 999?
-Or are the Finches now rated 1100, and the Groundhogs rated 900?
+Are the Finches now rated 1001, and the Groundhogs 999?
+Or are the Finches now rated 1100, and the Groundhogs 900?
 Without knowing more about the sport that is being played, there is no objectively correct answer to this question.

-Let's imagine for a moment that the Finches and the Groundhogs are baseball teams, and that this is the 162nd game of the season.
-Each team's Elo rating is calculated based on the previous 161 games.
-In this case, the fact that the Finches beat the Groundhogs doesn't give us much new information, and we shouldn't dramatically reconsider our opinion of either team.
-We should nudge the Finches' rating up a few points, and take a few points away from the Groundhogs, but that's all.
+If the Finches and the Groundhogs are baseball teams, and this is the 162nd game of the season, then we should only make a small update.
+Each team's Elo rating is based on the previous 161 games.
+The fact that the Finches beat the Groundhogs doesn't give us much new information, and we shouldn't dramatically revise our opinion of either team.
+We nudge the Finches' rating up a few points, and we take a few points away from the Groundhogs, but that's all.

 This is what it means to use a small value of *k*.

-On the other hand, let's imagine that this is the first game of the football season, and that both teams are kind of a mystery.
-In this case, the fact that the Finches beat the Groundhogs does give us a lot of information, and we should make a bigger update to each of their ratings.
+On the other hand, if this is the first game of the football season, then the fact that the Finches beat the Groundhogs might give us a lot of information.
+In this case, we should make a bigger update to each of their ratings.

-Chess players tend to play a lot of games, and their strength changes gradually over time.
+Chess players play a lot of games, and their strength changes gradually over time.
 For this reason, the chess ranking system has a low value of *k*: *k*=20 for most players, and *k*=10 for elite players.
 Significantly, *k*=40 is used for players under the age of eighteen.
-This is because young players are often improving rapidly, and their ratings need to be able to update quickly to reflect this.
+This is because young players improve rapidly, and their ratings need to be able to update quickly to reflect this.

-Do we expect our college football rankings system to have a high or low value of *k*?
+Do we expect our college football ranking system to have a high or low value of *k*?
 (It doesn't actually matter what we think, because the optimization algorithm is indifferent to our thoughts, but it's good to build intuition anyway.)
 Anyone who has watched college football knows the following:

 1) Teams often get much better or much worse as the season progresses.
-2) The season has at most fifteen games, and most teams only play twelve or thirteen games.
+2) The season has at most fifteen games, and the majority of teams only play twelve or thirteen games.
-3) Teams sometimes become much stronger or much weaker in the offseason.
+3) Teams can become much stronger or much weaker in the offseason.

 For all of these reasons, we should expect to have a high value of *k*.
 We will see if that actually comes to pass.

-What other parameters will we need to optimize?
-Two come to mind immediately...

 ### Home field advantage

-The Elo rating, since it was designed for chess, makes no accommodation for home field advantage, but it's difficult to imagine how our algorithm could have predictive power without it.
-Home field advantage makes a difference in college football.
+The Elo rating, since it was designed for chess, makes no accommodation for home field advantage, but it's difficult to imagine how our algorithm could have meaningful predictive power without it.
+Home field makes a difference in college football.
 Teams often have much better home records than road records.

-In order to wedge this into the Elo system, we will create a new variable called *home_field*.
+To wedge this into the Elo system, we will create a new parameter called *home_field*.
 Returning to our previous example, let's imagine that the Finches played the Groundhogs at home.
 Previously, we said that both teams had a rating of 1000.
-But now, to account for the fact that the Finches are playing at home, let's increase their expected strength by *home_field* points.
+But now, to account for the fact that the Finches are playing at home, we increase their expected strength by *home_field* points.
 If *home_field*=200, then we pretend as though the Finches are rated 1200.
 The Groundhogs retain their old rating of 1000.
 We then predict that the Finches have a ~75% chance of winning.

-Of course, there is no way to know *a priori* what *home_field* should be.
-We are going to have to solve for it.

 ### Regression to the mean between seasons

 One final, important distinction between college football and chess is that every year in college football, the team becomes substantially different in the offseason.
-(Yes, I am aware that there are more differences between chess and football, but I can't think of any that are relevant to our statistical model!)
 Some years, a team gets a lot better; other times, it gets a lot worse.
-In general, though, we should expect some regression to the mean.
+In general, though, we should expect some [regression to the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean).
 (We have all been waiting for Alabama to regress to the mean for a long time...)

-To be frank, I think that I could probably leave this variable out of the model.
-Yes, college football teams become stronger or weaker in the offseason, but dynasties also last for a long time.
+To be frank, I think that I could leave this variable out of the model.
+Yes, college football teams become stronger or weaker in the offseason, but dynasties also last for a long time because of college football's recruiting imbalances.
 The best predictor for who will be good next season is to look at who is good this season.

 Nevertheless, I don't want to make any judgment calls about what should or shouldn't be in the model.
 Our optimization algorithm can decide which variables are useful and which are not.
-So I will give it a variable to play with:
+So I will give it a parameter to play with:
 *season_regression*.

-It works like this: if a team's strength is 1500 at the end of the season, and the average strength of a team in the league is 1000, then I adjust the team's strength as follows before starting the next season:
+It works like this: if a team's strength is 1500 at the end of the season, and the average strength of a team in the league is 1000, then I adjust the team's strength as follows in the offseason:

 1000 + (1500-1000) * *season_regression*